KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 ### Deployment

 -   A higher-level object that manages ReplicaSets and provides declarative updates for Pods.
--   Manages the rollout of new versions using strategies like **Rolling Updates** (scaling up the new version while scaling down the old one).
+-   Manages the application lifecycle through ReplicaSets, handling rolling updates (by creating a new ReplicaSet and gradually scaling it up while scaling down the old one), rollbacks (by reverting to a previous ReplicaSet's state), and ensuring zero-downtime deployments.
--   Suitable for stateless applications (StatefulSets are used for stateful ones).
+-   Suitable for stateless applications (does not store any data or state between requests.).
 -   Defines the desired state (e.g., number of replicas, container image, template) and the Deployment controller changes the actual state to match.

+**Why Expose a Deployment?**

+A Deployment itself (which manages Pods) is not directly accessible from outside its own Pod network or from outside the cluster by default.
+To make the application running in a Deployment's Pods accessible, you "expose" it, typically using a Service.
+You expose a Deployment to:

+*   Allow other services or Pods within the cluster to communicate with it.
+*   Allow users or systems outside the cluster to access your application (e.g., a website or an API), often via an Ingress controller in conjunction with a Service.

 **Example Deployment YAML:**
 ```yaml